smarsland/origin_money/exchange/README.md

 To run the main examples use run_winners.sh
 To run all the examples in the supplementary use run_experiments.sh

-Full size versions of the figures in the paper are in the figs directory.
+Full size versions of the figures in the paper, including the supplementary, are in the paper-pics directory.